 The old King almost danced, he was so happy.
 "No more porridge!
 No more porridge!
 Ho.
 Ho.
 Ho.
 No more porridge, NO!
 Oh!
 No more porridge, NO!"
 He stopped.
 "You know, we must celebrate this idea!
 We shall have a banquet tonight, with no porridge invited.
 You, my daughter, you will sit beside me and be our maiden of honor."

 When the old King rode off on his horse Lily turned to the goose boy.
 He looked very sad.
 "Why, we must teach you how to smile again," said Lily.

 "I can never smile again," said the lad.
 "In three more days I am to marry the Princess Lily.
 I am the Prince, Prince Harry."

 Lily opened her mouth, but no words came out.
 "So, I am to lose you -- to her?"
 The thought was too much for the real Princess Lily to bear.
-Oh, if only she could break her promise and reveal that it was she that was the real Princess -- but no, a real Princess would never break her promise.
+She turned and gazed at the geese that played in the water.
+Oh, if only she could break her promise and reveal that it was she that was the real Princess -- but no, a real Princess would never break her promise even though it had been a mean bully that made her give it.
 "So now it is I that shall never smile again.

 Prince Harry laughed sadly.
 "It is just as easy to smile when everything is going wrong as it is to smile when everything is going right.
 Let's practice our smiles."

-Lily listened to her words come back to her and she smiled.
+Lily listened to her words come back to her and she smiled sadly.
 "Yes, let's practice our smiles.